ministryofjustice/hmpps-auth/README.md

 #### Health

-- `/ping`: will respond `pong` to all requests.
+- `/health/ping`: will respond `{"status":"UP"}` to all requests.
 This should be used by dependent systems to check connectivity to auth, rather than calling the `/health` endpoint.
 - `/health`: provides information about the application health and its dependencies.
 This should only be used by auth health monitoring (e.g. pager duty) and not other systems who wish to find out the state of auth.
 - `/info`: provides information about the version of deployed application.

 ### Profiles:
+- dev - development configuration plus seeding of both databases
 - dev-config - development configuration
 - auth-seed - seed auth database with api clients and sample users
 - nomis-seed - create tables and seed nomis database with sample users
-- dev - development configuration plus seeding of both databases
 - oracle - oracle DB integration with NOMIS DB, specify datasource url, username and password
+- token-verification - turns on token verification, requires the token verification api server running

 ### Get a JWT token
 ```bash